cloudmesh-community/sp19-222-101/project-report/report.md

 is an appropriate model to classify spam emails due to the high dimensional dataset.

+:wave: how would you describe a hyperplane to your aunt or uncle? include that description here.

-Both the machine learning algorithms above are supervised learning algorithms.
+Naive Bayes and SVM are supervised learning algorithms. :wave:
 Both algorithms have weaknesses.
 The Naive Bayes algorithm works best when dependencies distribute evenly in classes [@zhang2004optimality], but if this is not the case, Naive Bayes will not be optimal.
 SVM is much slower than Naive Bayes, but typically tend to be more statistically robust